-nterdisc Fellow identified indications for consultation with other professional services and exhibited an unusually keen awareness of the value of interdisciplinary approaches to Interdisc Fellow identified indications for consultation with other professional services and exhibited an unusually keen awareness of the value of interdisciplinary approaches to treatment.
-Fellow identified need for consultation and initiated requests for such in a manner Interdisc 5 4 Fellow identified indications for consultation with other professional services and exhibited an unusually keen awareness of the value of interdisciplinary approaches to treatment.
-Fellow identified need for consultation and initiated requests for such in a manner reflective of solid awareness of the value of interdisciplinary approaches to treatment.
-Fellow identified need for consultation and initiated requests for such in a manner reflective of some understanding of and appreciation for the value of interdisciplinary 5 4 3 Fellow identified indications for consultation with other professional services and exhibited an unusually keen awareness of the value of interdisciplinary approaches to treatment.
-Fellow identified need for consultation and initiated requests for such in a manner reflective of solid awareness of the value of interdisciplinary approaches to treatment.
-Fellow identified need for consultation and initiated requests for such in a manner reflective of some understanding of and appreciation for the value of interdisciplinary approaches to treatment.
-Fellow appeared to have a limited awareness of the need for consultation to other professional services, and appeared to have limited insight regarding the value of
+- 5 Fellow identified indications for consultation with other professional services and exhibited an unusually keen awareness of the value of interdisciplinary approaches to treatment. - 4 Fellow identified need for consultation and initiated requests for such in a manner reflective of solid awareness of the value of interdisciplinary approaches to treatment. - 3 Fellow identified need for consultation and initiated requests for such in a manner reflective of some understanding of and appreciation for the value of interdisciplinary approaches to treatment. - 2 Fellow appeared to have a limited awareness of the need for consultation to other professional services, and appeared to have limited insight regarding the value of interdisciplinary approaches to treatment. - 1 Fellow appeared to have no awareness of the need for consultation to other professional services, and appeared to have no understanding of the value of interdisciplinary approaches to treatment.